stibbons1990/hex/docs/blog/posts/2025-12-18-replacing-ingress-nginx-with-pomerium.md

   Normal   Killing    11m (x2 over 33m)    kubelet            Container pomerium failed startup probe, will be restarted Warning  Unhealthy   6m (x102 over 43m)  kubelet            Startup probe failed: Get "http://10.244.0.169:28080/startupz": dial tcp 10.244.0.169:28080: connect: connection refused
 ```

-??? note "The warning requesting a persistent storage backend can be safely ignored."

-    Pomerium initializes the Pebble database lazily, the databroker directory is not
-    created until the first identity record or session needs to be persisted.
-On a fresh
-    start with zero traffic, the Pomerium pod will be running with no persistent storage
-    (the directory remains empty) until a user actually logs in.

-    The warning in `kubectl describe` output is a Validation Warning from the CRD
-    controller.
-It is warning you that the Pomerium CRD spec does not define storage,
-    even though the pod environment does.
-This can be safely ignored the file is created.

 ### Certifiate for the auth endpoint